GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/create-cloud-report/report-dimensions-groupings-and-filters.md

 > **Service**
 >
-> A service is the high-level “type” of cloud technology that can be broken down into SKUs.
-A SKU is the resource itself for which there’s a given price per unit.
+> A service is the high-level "type" of cloud technology that can be broken down into SKUs.
+A SKU is the resource itself for which there's a given price per unit.

 > **SKU**
 >